judehunter/motioned/README.md

 # 🌀 motioned
-Batteries included toolkit for web developers and designers.
+Batteries included animation toolkit for web developers and designers.

 🎨 &nbsp; **Craft animations in Figma.** Make them an integral part of your design process.